-Connect both halves of the storm collar with two screws (see Figure 8.17).

-Wrap the storm collar around the exposed pipe section and align brackets.
-Insert a bolt (provided) through the brackets and tighten nut to complete storm collar assembly (see Figure 8.18).

-Slide the assembled storm collar down the pipe section until it rests on the roof flashing.

-Caulk around the top of the storm collar (see Figure 8.15).
+- Connect both halves of the storm collar with two screws (see Figure 8.13). - Wrap the storm collar around the exposed pipe section closest to the roof and align brackets.
+Insert a bolt (provided) through the brackets and tighten the nut to complete the storm collar assembly.
+Make sure the collar is tight against the pipe section. - Slide the assembled storm collar down the pipe section until it rests on the roof flashing (see Figure 8.14). - Caulk around the top of the storm collar (see Figure 8.15).